The-AI-Alliance/microsite-template/docs/example_redirect.markdown

 ---
 layout: redirect
-redirect_rel_url: ../about/
+redirect_rel_url: /about/
 ---

 {% comment %}
-An example of how to use a _relative_ redirect, i.e., within the same site.
+An example of a _relative_ redirect, i.e., within the same site.
+You can also define _absolute_ redirects to other web sites.
+See `docs/_layouts/redirect.html` and GITHUB_PAGES.md for details.
-The `redirect` template is `docs/_layouts/redirect.html`.
-Experiment with the definition for `redirect_rel_url` to make sure it works!
-See also `docs/_layouts/abs_redirect.html` for _absolute_ redirects to a different web site.
 {% endcomment %}